A publication of the Global Ethnodoxology Network

 Focus and Scope

-Global Forum on Arts and Christian Faith is a refereed journal published electronically twice a year by the International Council of Ethnodoxologists (ICE).
-Each issue features a range of articles, working papers, and reviews on topics related to the expressive arts in Christianity around the world.
+Ethnodoxology: A Global Forum on Arts and Christian Faith is a refereed journal published on a rolling basis by the Global Ethnodoxology Network (GEN).
+Each annual issue features a range of articles, working papers, and media reviews on topics related to the expressive arts in Christianity around the world.
 The topics consider a broad spectrum: music, dance, drama, visual arts, storytelling, and others.
-Global Forum welcomes all audiences, including:
+Ethnodoxology welcomes all audiences, including:

 - Researchers and scholars exploring the interactions of the arts and Christianity

-- Advocates engaged in the application of the arts disciplines to new acts of co-creation
+- Advocates engaged in the application of arts disciplines to new acts of co-creation

 - Practitioners in the arts

-The Global Forum charges no fees to authors for publishing their work, nor does the journal charge any article submission or article processing fees.
+Ethnodoxology charges no fees to authors for publishing their work, nor does the journal charge any article submission or article processing fee.
 Authors retain copyright of their work published in the journal.

 Peer Review Process

-All submissions are initially assessed by the Senior Editor, and may then be assigned to reviewers in a double-blind peer review.
+All submissions are initially assessed by the Senior Editor and are then assigned to reviewers in a double-blind peer review.
 The reviewers' recommendations determine whether a submission is accepted for publication.
-This process typically takes up to four weeks.
+This process typically takes four to six weeks.
 Reviewers represent a range of academic disciplines and geographical areas.
 The Senior Editor may solicit responses to an article, to be published in the same, or a subsequent, issue.

 In considering a submission, we ask the reviewer to consider the following: